-Kidney disease has long been a leading cause of morbidity and mortality in the U.S. More than 36 million adults-representing more than 14 percent of the adult population-have chronic kidney CKD.1 Untreated, CKD can progress to an advanced state of kidney dysfunction known as end-stage renal disease (ESRD) and a host of other health complications such as cardiovascular disease, hyperlipidemia, anemia and metabolic bone disease.
-Currently, over half a million people in the U.S. have received a diagnosis of ESRD.1 Considering the high mortality rates and high healthcare utilization and costs associated with ESRD, the need to focus on quality measures for patients with renal disease is particularly important.
+Kidney disease has long been a leading cause of morbidity and mortality in the US.
+More than 36 million adults-representing more than 14 percent of the adult population-have chronic kidney CKD.1 Left untreated, CKD can progress to ESRD and a host of other health complications, such as cardiovascular disease, hyperlipidemia, anemia, and metabolic bone disease.
+Currently, over half a million people in the US have received a diagnosis of ESRD.1 Considering the rates of mortality, morbidity, high healthcare utilization and cost of care associated with ESRD, the need to focus on quality measures for patients with renal disease is particularly important.

-Moreover, there are preferred processes of care associated with vascular access for patients with CKD that use hemodialysis.
-The current expert opinion is that arteriovenous fistulas (AVF) are preferred over grafts and catheters, with catheters being the least desirable option due to increased patient susceptibility to infection.2 Nonetheless, approaching vascular access with a patient-centered approach that considers patient circumstances and conditions-such as those with overall poorer prognoses and limited life expectancy-is a key issue in the provision of high-quality hemodialysis care.3
+Moreover, there are preferred processes of care associated with vascular access for patients with CKD who use hemodialysis.
+The current expert opinion is that arteriovenous fistulas (AVF) are preferred over grafts and catheters, with catheters being the least desirable option due to increased patient susceptibility to infection.5 Nonetheless, approaching vascular access with a patient-centered approach that considers patient circumstances and conditions-such as those with overall poorer prognoses and limited life expectancy-is a key issue in the provision of high quality hemodialysis care.6

-In 1972, President Richard Nixon signed section 2991 of Public Law 92-603, which established ESRD as the only healthcare condition that Medicare covers for people under the age of 65.4 Under this provision, people are eligible for Medicare regardless of their age if their kidneys are no longer functioning, if they need regular dialysis, or if they have had a kidney transplant.
-The United States continues to spend significant resources on care and treatment of CKD and ESRD.
-In 2010, total Medicare spending rose 6.5 percent to \$522.8 billion, and expenditures for ESRD rose 8 percent to \$32.9 billion.1
+In 1972, President Richard Nixon signed section 2991 of Public Law 92-603, which established ESRD as the only healthcare condition that Medicare covers for people under the age of 65.7 Under this provision, people are eligible for Medicare regardless of their age if their kidneys are no longer functioning, if they need regular dialysis, or if they have had a kidney transplant.
+The US continues to spend significant resources on care and treatment of CKD and ESRD.
+Net costs associated with CKD continue to rise.
+According to the most recent US Renal Data System Annual Data Report from 2019, the total Medicare spend associated with CKD and ESRD in 2017 exceeded \$120 billion.
+ESRD patients alone spend a total of \$36 billion, accounting for 7.2 percent of the overall Medicare-paid fee-for-service (FFS) claims, a proportion that has remained consistent for over a decade.8